nccgroup/sobelow/README.md

     $ mix escript.install github nccgroup/sobelow

-## Use
+### To Use

-The simplest way to scan a Phoenix project is to run the following from the project root:
+After installation, the simplest way to scan a Phoenix project is to run the following from the project root:

     $ mix sobelow